TowerData/SDKs/ruby/README.md

  - :email          => You can include an email in your NAP query to increase the hit rate.
 Defaults to nil.

-### get_email_validation(email)
+### email_validation(email)

 This method queries TowerData's API with email and return email_validation object.
 Raise error if email_validation is not enabled.

 ### valid_email?(email)

-This method queries TowerData's API with email and return boolean.
+This method queries TowerData's API with email and return boolean or nil if response is timeout.
 Raise error if email_validation is not enabled.

 Contributing